chipway/rng_conflict/README.md

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-# Notice

-This module is UNSUPPORTED in ALL WAYS imaginable.
-Do not expect any upgrade paths.

-Things may not work.
-Your site may break and/or explode.
-Use with caution.

 # Installation

 Make sure you are running RNG 8.x-1.0-rc4 or later.